-There are many effective products on the market specifically for cleaning glass-top stoves.
-Most are thick and creamy salves that won't damage the stovetop.
-Here's how a routine cleaning should go when using these products:
+There are many effective products on the market specifically tailored for cleaning glass-top stoves.
+Most are thick, creamy salves that won't damage the stovetop.
+Here's how a routine cleaning should go when using these products [source: GE Appliances]:

 - Add a small amount of liquid cleaner to the glass-top and quickly spread a thin layer over the surface of the stove.

 - Allow the cleaner to set for about a minute.
 It should change from a liquid to a milky-white, dry consistency.